kishorviswanathan/arch-mkinitcpio-clevis-hook/README.md

 ## AUR Method

-1. Install the `mkinitcpio-clevis-hook` package from the AUR (this installs all dependencies).
+1. Install the `mkinitcpio-clevis-hook` package from the AUR (this installs all dependencies, as well as the hook).
 2. Add `clevis` binding to your LUKS device.
     ```sh
     sudo clevis luks bind -d <device> tpm2 '{"pcr_ids":"0,1,2,3,4,5,6,7"}'